 I’ve also been procrastinating about starting my podcast ‘Faith Talk’ because I wasn’t sure how to define my message, which is about a faith-walk, a love-walk, being supportive, encouraging and aligning my...

 I think most of us can agree that the number 13 has often been associated with superstitious beliefs and bad luck.
 The illogical fear around the number 13 has been connected to historical events such as “The Last Supper” where Judas, the betrayer of Christ, the 13th apostle to sit at the table, has invoked a superstition that having 13 guests at a dinner party is unlucky.
 This ominous number has become synonymous with other superstitions as well - a black cat crossing your path, walking under ladders, Friday the 13th, believing bad things come in threes, a broken mirror brings you 7 years of back luck and the list goes on and on.

-Two days ago on social media, someone had posted a word puzzle asking to note the first 3 words you saw.
-I thought it was kind of fun and noted the first words for me were: wellness, beginning, massive-success.
+Two days ago on social media, someone had posted a word puzzle asking you to note the first 3 words you saw.
+I thought it was kind of fun and noted the first words for me were: wellness, beginning, massive success.
 “I LIKE THIS,” I thought, and then went on with my day.

 Have you ever experienced those moments before you are fully awake from sleep when images or thoughts start to emerge?
-Well I have, in fact, often do.
-There is a name for this transitional state from sleep to wakefulness; Hypnopompia is a mental phenomenon that occurs during “threshold...
+Well, I have and in fact, often do.
+There is a name for this transitional state from sleep to wakefulness; Hypnopompia is a mental phenomenon that occurs during...